The Peak of Video Game Addiction

 Compulsive gaming can exact a high price, including deteriorating health, depression, and sleep deprivation.
 Ultimately, depression and substance abuse may become co-occurring disorders with the gaming addiction, resulting from a decline in general well-being due to the consequences of the disorder.

 Video Game Addiction Treatment for Adults and Teens

 Treating compulsive video gaming is similar to treating other types of addictive behaviors, and relies mostly on psychotherapy in either an inpatient or outpatient setting.
 Psychodynamic therapy can help the individual identify the driving factors behind their desire to spend so much time in social isolation.
 The individual may suffer from social anxiety and gaming provides a sort of detached, fantasy-based social scene that feels safe.

 Cognitive behavioral therapy can help the compulsive gamer learn to control the impulse control issues related to the disorder.
 The irrational or dysfunctional though patterns that lead to the compulsive gaming can be reshaped and modified, leading to healthier thinking patterns and behavioral responses.

 There is also a 12-step group called Online Gamers Anonymous that can provide a peer support environment.

-The Treatment Specialist Locates Video Game Addiction Treatment for Adults
+Seeking Help for Video Game Addiction for Adults and Teens

-The Treatment Specialist is an addiction and mental health network of treatment providers that offers free assistance in locating the best programs for video gaming addiction.
-In addition to the free treatment locator service, The Treatment Specialist will do a free insurance benefit review to provide your health plan’s coverage for inpatient or outpatient video gaming treatment.
-For more information, please contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you to a treatment center who offers addiction and mental health treatment for video gaming addiction.
+When you call, you will speak to a Treatment Specialist who will do a free insurance benefit review to provide your health plan’s coverage for video gaming treatment for adults and teens.
+For more information, please contact a Treatment Specialist today at (866) 644-7911.